bcgov/aqs-enmods/utils/config/readme.md

 Stylized along the lines of the underlying AQS API, these functions are used to:

+- Post: The function `post_profiles` uploads a profile to the AQS database
+- Put: The function `put_profiles` uploads a profile into the AQS database
+- Get: The function `get_profiles` downloads an AQS profile
+- Get: The function `get_profiles_for_url` downloads an AQS profile if the API URL is known
+- Delete: The function `del_profiles` deletes an AQS profile
+- Delete: The function `delete_all_profiles` deletes all AQS profiles.
+Note that some data cannot be deleted because they are marked as required by AQS.
+The current code configuration accounts for such required profiles and does not delete them.

+These functions are all stored in `api_functions.R`

 ### 2. Steps to wipe an instance of EnMoDS - AQS